-9.12 Amendments.
-This OCC, including addenda hereto, may be amended only upon written agreement signed by the Parties and approved by the OAG.
+- 8.12 Amendments.
+This OCC, including addenda hereto, may be amended only upon written agreement signed by the Parties and approved by the OAG. - 8.13 Severability/Interpretation.

-9.13 Severability/Interpretation.
 The fact that a particular provision in this OCC is held under any applicable law to be void or unenforceable in no way affects the validity of other provisions, and this OCC will continue to be binding on both Parties.
 Any provision that is held to be void or unenforceable will be interpreted by the Parties or the courts to be replaced with language that is as close as possible to the intent of the original provision so as to effectuate the purpose of this OCC.
-Any ambiguous or conflicting terms shall be interpreted and construed in such a manner as to accomplish the purpose of this OCC.
+Any ambiguous or conflicting terms shall be interpreted and construed in such a manner as to accomplish the purpose of this OCC. - 8.14 Insurance Required.

-9.14 Insurance Required.
 Outside Counsel certifies that it presently maintains malpractice insurance in an amount not less than Agency's limitation of liability under Section 4.1 of this OCC.

 Outside Counsel agrees to maintain at least this amount of insurance coverage during this OCC Term.
-Further, Outside Counsel agrees to give notice to Agency and to the OAG in the event any amount of malpractice insurance is canceled.
-Outside Counsel also agrees to furnish to Agency or the OAG certified copies of such insurance policies when requested.
-Outside Counsel agrees that no claim by Agency and the State of Texas for damages resulting from breach of Outside Counsel's duties to Agency under this OCC shall be limited to the amount of malpractice insurance maintained by Outside Counsel.
+Further, Outside Counsel agrees to give notice to Agency and to the QAG in the event any amount of malpractice insurance is canceled.
+Outside Counsel also agrees of furnish to Agency or the OAG certified copies of such insurance policies when recorded Quiside Counsel agrees that no claim by Agency and the State of Texas for damages resulting from breach of Outside Counsel's duties to Agency under this OCC shall be limited to the abount of malpractice insurance maintained by Outside Counsel.

-9.15 Additional Terms.
-Any additional terms agreed to by Outside Counsel and Agency shall be electronically appended to this Contract and must be approved by the OAG.
-These terms shall not be inconsistent with or contrary to the Contract terms listed in Sections 1-9 of this OCC, and nothing in any additional terms or conditions shall remove or modify terms contained in Sections 1-9.
-In the event of any conflict, ambiguity or inconsistency between any additional terms and conditions appended electronically hereto and Sections 1-9 of this Outside Counsel Contract, Sections 1-9 shall take precedence and control.
+8.15 Additional Terms and Order of Precedence.
+Any additional terms agreed to by Outside Counsel and Agency shall be electronically a pended to this Contract and must be approved by the OAG.
+These terms shall not be inconsistent with or contrary to the Contract terms listed in Sections 1-8 and Addendum C of his OEC, and nothing in any additional terms or conditions shall remove or modify terms contain a in Sections 1-8 and Addendum C. In the event of any conflict, ambiguity or inconsistency between any additional terms and conditions appended electronically hereto and Sections 1-3 and Addendum C of this Outside Counsel Contract, Sections 1-8 and Addendum C shall take precedence and control.